Malpaux/programming-cheat-sheets/javascript.md

 ### Destructuring assignments
 JavaScript enables you to use destructuring patterns in variable assigments and function parameters.
-For more information take a look at the [Mozilla JavaScript reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment).
+For more information, take a look at the [Mozilla JavaScript reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment).

 #### Arrays
 ```javascript